-- Successful completion of all required coursework, with a cumulative grade point average of 3.0 or higher, is required for graduation.
+- 1. Successful completion of all required coursework, with a cumulative grade point average of 3.0 or higher, is required for graduation.
 Additionally, students may have no grade lower than a "C" and no more than six (6) hours graded "C" in graduate courses taken at Park University at the time of graduation.
-A course in which a student earns a "C" or lower may be repeated no more than once.
+While students are not permitted to repeat any course in which the student earns a grade "B" or better, a course in which a student earns a grade "C" or lower may be repeated one time.
 No more than six (6) credit hours may be repeated. - 2.
 To have satisfactory graduate standing, a student must maintain a 3.0 GPA or better.
 A student who fails to maintain the required GPA will be placed on academic probation for two terms of attendance during which time the minimum GPA requirements must be met.
 Failure to meet minimum requirements by the end of the probationary period, or failing to maintain the required GPA after the probationary period, will result in suspension.
 A student can receive probation only one time during their graduate studies at Park University.